The Awakening Collective

 This paradox reveals a critical truth:

-The apparent self is an aspect of no self, or all that is.
+The apparent self is = no self = all that is.
 They are not separate.

 For practical purposes: